FlipShop-14/code1/README.md

 ## Software Design Principles Applied

 ### 1. **Encapsulation**
-Each `RequisitionSystem` instance contains its own state, such as `staff_data`, `items`, and `total_cost`, ensuring that object data is not accessible directly from outside the class.
+Each `Requisition` instance contains its own state, such as `staff_data`, `items`, and `total_cost".

 ### 2. **Abstraction**
-The complexity of how a requisition works (e.g. ID generation, cost calculation) is hidden within class methods.
+The complexity of how a requisition works (e.g. ID generation, cost calculation) is hidden within a function.
 The user only interacts with the class through well-defined inputs.

 ### 3. **Separation of Concerns**
 - `staff_info()` handles staff input